 The resulting stress can distort and warp the head damaging areas like:

 - Like those between exhaust valves in adjoining cylinders.

-The typical aluminum head expands the most in the middle, crushing the head gasket.
-This will cause a loss of torque allowing coolant and combustion to leak.
+The typical aluminum head expands the most in the middle; crushing the head gasket.
+As a result, causing a loss of torque allowing coolant and combustion to leak.